 Board of Equalization, MIC 35

 Sacramento, CA 94279-0035

 Beginning the day after a sales tax return is due, penalties and interest will begin to accrue.
 These include:

-For more details, see Publication 75 on the Board of Equalization website.
+For more details, see Publication 75 on the California Department of Tax and Fee Administration website.

 California collects sales tax for delivery with special tax districts and “engaged in business” locations.
 Generally, your customer is liable for the district use tax and you may collect it from them as a courtesy.
 Learn more details at District Taxes and Delivered Sales web page.

 To accurately calculate and collect California sales tax on your website or other application, use our TaxTools product.
 It scrubs California addresses and finds the right sales tax rate for all orders shipping within the state of California, regardless of destination or product class.
 Configuring sales tax on your ecommerce store has never been easier.
 Contact us for more information or register for a free trial of the TaxTools software.